hulb/Blog/content/about.md

 mathjax: false
 ---

-I'm hulb in Shanghai China.
-And I'm trying to become a good engineer.
+I'm hulb as a web backend developer in Shanghai China coding with golang, python.
+Try to make a difference, build a better world.

-But sometimes I feel bored about coding also.

-Life is short, what's the most important?

-- develop with golang, python
-- handful experience for web backend development
-- intereted in many: iot, activitypub, telegram bot, rss...